kjappelbaum/mofdscribe/docs/source/getting_started.rst

 1. Fork the repository.
 2. Make a new branch (e.g. named :code:`add_{modelname}`).
-3. Add your :code:`.json` file to the corresponding :code:`bench_results` sub folder.
+3. Add your :code:`.json` and :code:`.rst` files to the corresponding :code:`bench_results` sub folder.
 Do not change the name of the file, it will be used as unique identifier.
-4. We encourage you to also add a :code:`.rst` file with a description of your model into the same directory
+4. Push your branch to the repository.
-5. Push your branch to the repository.
+5. Make a pull request.

-6. Make a pull request.
+Upon your PR, a pull request will ask one of the maintainers for approval for a rebuild of the leaderboard.
+Once we checked that you include all the important parts and some additional context (e.g. link to an implementation), your model will appear on the leaderboard.

 .. admonition:: More examples
     :class: info